Coconut Grove

 The level of residential development activity in Coconut Grove is very low in comparison to the average area assessed nationally by AreaSearch

-Coconut Grove has recorded just one dwelling approval between 2016 and 2021.
-This indicates a mature, established suburb with limited land available for new construction.
-For buyers, this scarcity of new housing stock typically supports property values and may result in competition primarily among existing homes.
+Coconut Grove has seen only one residential development approval in the past five years.
+This indicates a mature, established suburb where available land for new construction is limited.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.

 Frequently Asked Questions - Development